The-Curious-Kartik/Cybersecurity/README.md

 ## Week 3
 I have started learning basics of cybersecurity through Youtube.
-I think this would take some time as to understand topics I should have prior knowledge of basics like programing , scripting ,etc .
+I think this would take some time, as to understand topics I should have prior knowledge of basics like programing , scripting ,etc .
 I am not going to skip any part which i don't understand so this would take longer than usual to complete.

 # My curiousity
   I was curious about how we can catch data packects , intercept data in an area like network jamming .